-The best washing machines come in use for all kinds of cleaning.
-Whether you’re dealing with a stubborn stain, or want to refresh your smelly gym gear, your washing machine can provide the answer.
-However, despite the versatility of this appliance, you should know that there are certain items which should never go in a washing machine, just like there are 10 things you should never put in the dryer.
+The best washing machines can be used for all kinds of situations.
+Whether you’re dealing with muddy sportswear, or need to refresh your pillows, a washing machine can provide the answer.
+However, despite the versatility of this appliance, you should know that there are certain things that should never go in a washing machine, just like there are 10 things you should never put in the dryer.

 1. Anything covered with pet hair